jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 A third and final iteration yields the remaining $$\pdv{y_1}{x_3} = -x_1$$ and $$\pdv{y_2}{x_3} = \log(1 - x_1)$$.

 Before drawing any conclusions, let us work through the same example again.
-This time around, we will apply the chain rule in reverse accumulation mode.
+This time around, we will perform the outside-in traversal of the chain rule.

 ### The Reverse Accumulation Mode